Common tabular operations in pandas#

 Name: TEMP, dtype: int64

+Great!
 As we can see the values were converted to integers.
-However, it is important to be careful with type conversions from floating point values to integers.
-The conversion simply drops the stuff to the right of the decimal point, so all values are rounded down to the nearest whole number.
-For example, the second value in our Series (65.8) was truncated to 65 as an integer, when it clearly should be rounded up to 66.
-Chaining the round and type conversion functions solves this issue as the .round(0).astype(int) command first rounds the values with zero decimals and then converts those values into integers:
+However, this example demonstrates the importance of being careful with type conversions from floating point values to integers.
+This type conversion simply drops the stuff to the right of the decimal point, so all values are effectively rounded down to the nearest whole number.
+For example, the first value in our Series (23.7) was truncated to 23 as an integer when it clearly should be rounded up to 24.
+This issue can be resolved by chaining together the .round() function with the .astype() function.
+For example, .round(0).astype(int) will first round the values to have zero decimal places and then converts those values into integers.

 data["TEMP"].round(0).astype(int).head()